vyvyd/resiliency-with-arrowkt/README.md

 This thrown exception triggers the Resilience4J logic to kick in.
 Any known exceptions thrown by the library are again converted back into an `Either`.

+This seems to be easiest way to do this.

 **However, there are other ways to do this**

 ### Alternate approaches